 Oh the hypocrisy…

 Flashback 30 years to my teenage self lying in the coolness of my suburban Long Island bedroom.
 It is midweek during the summer and raining.
 I am bored having not yet begun my summer job.
 I hear my mother from the kitchen downstairs talking to Bridie who is both her cousin and best friend from childhood.
 They grew up in Ireland together on adjoining farms.
-They enjoy a love hate relationship as close relations sometimes do.
+They enjoy an often complicated relationship, as close relations sometimes do.
 We still do not know who is the older of the two.
 I knew the drill well.
 The two would chat for a while and then Bridie would suggest she “come over for lunch” the following day.
-My mother loves her cousin dearly but resents when Bridie “invites herself over.”
-She cannot bring herself to say no. After they hang up, she complains bitterly but Bridie nonetheless, arrives the next day.
+My mother loves her cousin dearly but some days is not in the mood for hosting a lunch but as always, cannot bring herself to say no. After they hang up, she complains bitterly but Bridie nonetheless, arrives the next day.
 All forgotten.
 And so it goes.

 I pick up the receiver knowing it is wrong.
 My mother and Bridie are making small talk.
 I wait for the next pause in conversation.
 Putting on my best Irish accent in imitation of my mother, I ask “Bridie, why don’t you come over tomorrow? “ Bridie does not miss a beat, “Why I was just going to suggest that dear.”